dxw/contracts/agreements/govsite.md

         7. Installation of WordPress core and plugin upgrades;
         8. Assistance and advice on the usage of WordPress's administration area.

-    2. Unless otherwise agreed and confirmed in writing, dxw will not, under this contract, provide any service not specified in clause 3.1.
+    2. Unless otherwise agreed in writing, dxw will not, under this contract, provide any service not specified in clause 3.1.

 4. ### Availability